telerik/xaml-docs/controls/radlistbox/how-to/group-items.md

 # How to group items

-In __RadListBox__ you can easily group the items based on their properties and with the help of __CollectionViewSource__ and __GroupStyle__.
-This feature not only provides a nice visualization of the items, but using the __GroupStyle__ the groups could be easily customized as desired.
+In __RadListBox__ you can easily group the items based on their properties with the help of __CollectionViewSource__ and __GroupStyle__.
+This grouping feature not only provides a nice visualization of the items, but using the __GroupStyle__, you can easily customize the groups.

 The following example will demonstrate how to bind the __ItemsSource__ property of __RadListBox__ to a __CollectionViewSource__ of custom objects grouped by one of their properties.
-In order the scrolling of the grouped items to be possible the __IsScrollIntoViewEnabled__ property should be set to "False".
+In order for the scrolling of the grouped items to be possible, you must set the __IsScrollIntoViewEnabled__ property to "False".

 >important The __IsScrollIntoViewEnabled__ was introduced with SP1 Q3 2015 and determines whether the selected item will automatically be scrolled into the view.
-When it is set to True (this is the default value) and an item gets selected the item is brought into view by scrolling to it.
-As that behavior is not expected when grouping is used the property needs to be set to False – thus it will be allowed the selection of an item in a group without the need of scrolling to that group.
+When it is set to True (this is the default value) and an item gets selected, the item is brought into view by scrolling to it.
+Because that behavior is not expected when grouping is used, the property needs to be set to False – thus it will be allowed the selection of an item in a group without the need of scrolling to that group.<<COMMENT: This last phrase does not make sense.
+I think you can fix it if you say what selects the group.>>

-First, you need to create a new business object named for example Item.
+In the example below, you create a new business object named Item.
 The implementation of the class is presented below:

 #### __[C#]  Business object Item__